- Home

 Invasive breast cancer

-Invasive means that the cancer cells have grown and spread into the surrounding tissue.
-The two main types of invasive breast cancer are named after the breast area that they start in.
+Invasive means that the cancer cells have grown and spread beyond the breast ducts/lobules and into the surrounding tissue.
+The 2 main types of invasive breast cancer are named after the breast area that they start in.

 invasive ductal carcinoma (IDC) |